ShellRechargeSolutionsEU/ocpp/README.md

 If you look at the code of the example by clicking [here](example-json-client/src/main/scala/com/thenewmotion/ocpp/json/example/JsonClientTestApp.scala), you can see how the client API is used:

- * A connection is established by creating an instance of `OcppJsonClient`.
-The server endpoint URI, charge point ID and OCPP version to use are passed to the apply method, followed by a handler for incoming OCPP requests in a second parameter list.
+ * A connection is established by creating an instance of `OcppJsonClient` using the `OcppJsonClient.forVersion1x` or `OcppJsonClient.forVersion20` factory methods.
+   The server endpoint URI, charge point ID and OCPP version to use are passed to the  method, followed by a handler for incoming OCPP requests in a second parameter list.

  * To send OCPP messages to the Central System, you call the `send` method on the `OcppJsonClient` instance.
 You will get a `Future` back that will be